Minisat 01: Body

 The satellite was built between CASA, who was in charge of developing the platform, and INTA, who mainly devised the different payload and experiment implementation.
 A great degree of emphasis was put on keeping cost down so the construction was modular (able to allocate up to 300 kg of payload), small (about 1145 mm x 1005 mm x 1170 mm) and projected to have a service life of 4 to 5 years.
 The body ended up weighing 195 kg (100 kg structure and 95 kg of payload) and was shaped like a hexagonal prism with the experiments attacked to the top and bottom faces while the sides mounted 4 deployable AsGa solar panels (550 mm x 800 mm in size) capable each to fully provide the power needed to run the satellite (about 50 W).

-The core contained a NiCd battery and the onboard central computing and processing unit (a modified Intel 80386 microprocessor) with 32 Mb of RAM, 512 kb of EEPROM, 2.4 MIPS of throughput, 32 MBytes of data storage and multiple redundant cores.
+The core contained a NiCd battery and the onboard central computing and processing unit (a modified Intel 80386 microprocessor) with 32 Mb of RAM, 512 kb of EEPROM, 2.4 MIPS of throughput, 32 MB of data storage and multiple redundant cores.
 A bus connection links the microprocessor to the experiments capable of providing point-to-point interfaces while managing the control subsystem.
 This was divided in two basic units: the thermal and the kinetic units.
-The first consisted on insulator coating around the body with both, internal and external, thermistors to measure temperature and active internal heaters around experiments and battery to keep the temperature within operational ranges.
+The first consisted of insulator coating around the body with both, internal and external, thermistors to measure temperature and active internal heaters around experiments and battery to keep the temperature within operational ranges.
 The kinetic unit ensured the Minisat 01 maintained a favorable position to maximize sunlight incidence on the solar panels in addition to stabilize the spacecraft on its 3 axis.
 This unit consisted on a combination of 3 torque rods placed orthogonally to each other and a reaction wheel in the spin plane.
-Data of the current position of the body was provided by two perpendicularly put sun sensors and two biaxial magnetometers which, working in cooperation, could provide accurate information on the satellite's position up to ±3º of error.
+Data of the current position of the body was provided by two perpendicularly put Sun sensors and two biaxial magnetometers which, working in cooperation, could provide accurate information on the satellite's position up to ±3º of error.

-Communication with Earth was maintained using bidirectional RF transmitters operating on the S-band with a downlink speed of 1Mbit/s and an uplink speed of 2 kbit/s.
+Communication with Earth was maintained using bidirectional RF transmitters operating on the S-band with a downlink speed of 1 Mbit/s and an uplink speed of 2 kbit/s.